shanshe/Prometheus-Resurrector/README.md

     3.- There were some bit swap ih the IO (found because voodoo 3 card didn't want to show video signal).

-    4.- And finally, reworked the equations of the inputs in the arbiter state machine.
+    4.- And finally, reworked the equations of the inputs in the arbiter state machine (SLOT1 X301 didn't work with PPC boards).

     Only a few little mistakes, from a huge project that was only at simulation phase...
 This was a great engineer job!!!